 One solution vets offer is prescription diets.
 But holistic vets don’t recommend these low-protein diets.
 They say that what your dog needs is not low protein, but a high-quality species-appropriate diet with easily digestible protein and other foods that promote healthy kidneys.

 So it’s best to work with a holistic vet who’ll help you find the best diet for your individual dog with kidney problems.

 5. Prostate Issues In Male Dogs

 Blood in your male dog’s urine could also be a sign of prostate problems.
-According to Oklahoma State University, 50% of intact males will experience prostate changes by 4 years old.
-Benign prostatic hyperplasia (BPH) is the most common prostate issue but … there are many different prostate diseases that could cause bloody urine.
+According to Oklahoma State University, 50% of intact males will experience benign prostatic hyperplasia (BPH) by 4 years of age.
+BPH is the most common prostate issue but … there are many different prostate diseases that could cause bloody urine.

 - Prolonged urination